paaggeli/Doit/README.md

 A simple, beginner-friendly command-line todo list application written in Rust.
 Perfect for learning Rust concepts like ownership, borrowing, serialization, and CLI argument parsing.

+Doit also includes an AI feature powered by Ollama, which allows you to ask questions about your tasks or chat with an AI model directly from the CLI.

 ## Features

 - ✅ Add new tasks